-Hot coding technique unable to hit fed Web pages because of accessibility questions
+Hot coding technique is unable to hit fed Web pages because of accessibility questions.

 The dynamic Web programming platform has become more popular in the past year because the collection of coding techniques facilitates instant interactions with Web sites.
 Users don’t need to wait for pages to completely reload to find desired information.

 Among other prominent examples, AJAX powers Google’s mapping system and Netflix’s pop-up movie previews.
 But government Web sites are wary of this easy-to-use phenomenon because AJAX doesn’t adhere to Section 508, which requires federal agencies to make their Web sites accessible to people with disabilities.